Operations and Performance Improvement

 We begin by developing a detailed understanding of current operations.
 This often includes requests for information covering volumes, productivity, revenue, allocated expenses, staffing, and existing workflow documentation, along with direct observation of clinical and administrative processes and interviews with physicians, staff, and leadership.

 We then map workflows end-to-end to identify bottlenecks, inefficiencies, handoff failures, and points of delay.
-Depending on the context, this may include examination of referral intake, scheduling, documentation, billing, procedure flow, discharge, follow-up, and related administrative processes.
+Depending on the context, this may include examination of referral intake, scheduling, documentation, billing, procedure flow, discharge, follow-up, technology integration, artificial intelligence use, and related administrative processes.

 Our goal is not to produce theoretical models of improvement, but to enable measurable changes in access, throughput, productivity, and operational reliability.